PioterAndrzejewski/next-export-with-static-images/README.md

 # 📸 **Next.js Static Image Optimizer**

 ## 🚀 **Why?**
 Next.js still does not natively support downloading external images and including them in the build output when generating static websites.
-Workarounds are required, and existing packages like [next-image-export-optimizer](https://www.npmjs.com/package/next-image-export-optimizer) often require predefining image lists before the build process.
+Workarounds are required, and existing packages like [next-image-export-optimizer](https://github.com/Niels-IO/next-image-export-optimizer) often require predefining image lists before the build process.
 This approach becomes impractical when dynamically generating pages from external CMS sources like **Cosmic.js**.

-I was basing on this article: https://mytchall.dev/create-a-fully-static-next-js-site-with-local-images/
+I made some changes to the code from following article: https://mytchall.dev/create-a-fully-static-next-js-site-with-local-images/

 ## 🛠️ **What Does It Do?**
 This script scans all generated HTML files, detects external image references, downloads them, and replaces the `src` and `srcset` attributes with local static assets.